gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 ]
 ```

+**Note:** When HTML5 Application Repository integration is enabled, plugins are completely overwritten by the HTML5 application's own xs-app.json configuration.
+Environment-based plugins will not be applied to HTML5 repository routes.

 ### Session timeout configuration

 For example, if you have the following line in your *manifest.yml* or *manifest-op.yml* file: